Pelé: Major Facts & Accomplishments

 Not wanting to deny the world from having a glimpse of the sheer talent of Pelé, Santos Football Club organized exhibition matches across the globe.

 His record of three World Cup titles looks unlikely to be beaten by any soccer player.
 Such was the impact Pelé had on the world of football.
 His first World Cup title came in 1958, when he was still a teenager.
-He would then go on to win the prestigious title two more times – in 1962 and in 1970.
+He would then go on to win the prestigious title two more times – in 1962 and 1970.

-At the 1970 World Cup held in Mexico, Pelé was unstoppable, netting four goals as Brazil clinched the title for the third time in two decades.
+At the 1970 World Cup held in Mexico, Pelé was unstoppable, netting four goals and making six assists as Brazil clinched the title for the third time in two decades.
 One of Pelé’s goals of the tournament came in their 4-1 thrashing of arch rivals Italy in the final.
 Pelé was the undisputed star of the tournament, perhaps along with the likes of Jairzinho, Carlos Alberto, Gérson, and Rivelino.

 Pelé’s record of three World Cup titles will perhaps remain intact forever